Election forecasting is one core occupation of policy analysts all over the world.

 But that proved to be not enough.
 The Tal Silberstein affair publicly exposed socialists’ dirty linen, and that looked real ugly.

 In a campaign of personalities, the People’s Party candidate was easily everybody’s darling.
 His political ranking has been consistently high for close to two years.
 And his new positioning as a moderate rebel for common sense was understandable and appealing to the voters.
-Besides, his newly formed political organization was free from scandal or bad news.
+Last but by no means least, his newly formed political organization was free from scandal or bad news.

 True, it had to yield some territory to the People’s Party on migration and refugee management issues.
 But it could still cash in on its biggest asset – credibility among voters.